sallesmath/pacoteTeste/README.md

 <!-- badges: end -->

-The goal of testPackage is just to teste some functions
+The goal of testPackage is just to test some functions

 ## Installation